tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/paneldata.md

 <img src = "../images/paneldatareg1.png" width="700">
 </p>

-As shown in the `summary()` of the regression, the coefficient of value is `0.103` and significant on a 1% level.
-Thus, this regression using cross-sectional data indicates a positive relationship between the value and gross investment of a firm.
+As shown in the `summary()` of the regression, the coefficient of `value` is 0.1025 and significant on a 1% level.
+Thus, this regression using cross-sectional data indicates a positive relationship between the Value and Gross investment of a firm.

 ### Unobserved heterogeneity bias
 However, this regression does not tell us much.
 Using only cross-sectional data may result in omission of variables that influence investment decisions, resulting in biased and incomplete findings.
 To address this issue, we can include more variables in the equation to control for additional factors impacting gross investment decisions for firms.

 However, this approach is not straightforward.
-Many factors might be unobserved and impossible to control for.
+Many factors, like firm-specific characteristics, might be unobserved and impossible to control for.

 *A plot of Firm Value on Gross Investment*

+{{% codeblock %}}
 ```R
 ggplot(Grunfeld,
        aes(x=value,